-The Havana Brown is a man-made breed which originated in England in the 1950’s.
+The Havana Brown is a man-made breed that originated in England in the 1950s.
 It was created by crossing a Siamese male by the name of Tombee to a black short-haired female called Susanah, (a half Siamese/half black moggy).
 Four kittens were born, three blacks and one stunning brown male who was named Elmtower Bronze Idol.

 Mrs. Isobel Munro-Smith (Elmtower) was the owner of both cats.
 Other breeders involved in the creation of the Havana Brown in the early days include Baroness Edit von Ullmann and Mrs. A Hargreaves who were the first to come up with the idea of creating a self-brown cat.
 Mrs. Munro-Smith and Mrs. Elsie Fisher joined the group later and together they formed the Chestnut Brown Group.

 In 1894 a brown Siamese was shown under the breed name Swiss Mountain Cat and the Brown Cat was shown in 1930.
 However, these cats quickly disappeared.

 Elsie Quinn of Quinn cattery was the first US breeder to import the Havana (Roofspringer Mahogany Quinn) in the mid-1950s.
 It should be noted however that the Havana Brown in the UK is an Oriental-looking cat, more in line with the modern-day Siamese, however, in the United States, it has kept the look of the early imports from the 1950s and has a less oriental build.